Shandy100/shandy100.github.io/README.md

 #About ME

-Just an usual portfolio website :).Created using HTML, CSS, JavaScript,Jquery,Bootstrap and SASS.
+Just an usual portfolio website :).Created using HTML, CSS and JavaScript.